Yes, you can get 'licorice poisoning'

+If this time of year pushes your snack cravings in the direction of black licorice, be extra sure that you're eating the treat in moderation.
+The Food and Drug Administration (FDA) says if you’re 40 or older, eating two ounces of black licorice a day for at least two weeks could land you in the hospital with an irregular heart rhythm or arrhythmia.

-Emergency room doctors in Ontario recently were trying to solve the puzzle of a 51-year-old man who was rushed in with dangerously high blood pressure and low potassium.
+That's what happened in Ontario recently, where emergency room doctors were trying to solve the puzzle of a 51-year-old man who was rushed in with dangerously high blood pressure and low potassium.

 His symptoms started with several days of abdominal pain, which led to vomiting and a loss of appetite, reports the National Post.
 By the time he had reached the ER, his potassium levels were so low that he was at risk of developing life-threatening heart rhythms.
 Doctors were stumped because the patient had no history of hypertension or any other medical conditions that would put him in this predicament.

-Note: Editor's note: This story has been updated since it was originally published in April 2017.